CSALabsAutomation/azure-cosmos-db-optimization-concurrency/steps/01_troubleshooting-azure-cosmos-db-performance/documentation.md

     int maxDegreeOfParallelism = 1;
     int maxBufferedItemCount = 0;
     ```
+      QueryRequestOptions - Specifies the options associated with query methods in the Azure Cosmos DB database service.

+      MaxConcurrency - Gets or sets the number of concurrent operations run client side during parallel query execution in the Azure Cosmos DB service.
+A positive           property value limits the number of concurrent operations to the set value.
+If it is set to less than 0, the system automatically decides the number of               concurrent operations to run.

+      MaxItemCount - Gets or sets the maximum number of items to be returned in the enumeration operation in the Azure Cosmos DB service.

+      MaxBufferedItemCount - Gets or sets the maximum number of items that can be buffered client side during parallel query execution in the Azure Cosmos DB service.
+A positive property value limits the number of buffered items to the set value.
+If it is set to less than 0, the system automatically decides the number of           items to buffer.

 1. Add the following lines of code to configure options for a query from the variables: